::p_load(sf, tmap, kableExtra, tidyverse, sfdep, readxl, plyr, Kendall, plotly) pacman

 [1] "LC_COLLATE=Indonesian_Indonesia.1252;LC_CTYPE=Indonesian_Indonesia.1252;LC_MONETARY=Indonesian_Indonesia.1252;LC_NUMERIC=C;LC_TIME=Indonesian_Indonesia.1252"

-vaccination_jakarta$Date <- c(vaccination_jakarta$Date) %>%
+$Date <- c(vaccination_jakarta$Date) %>%

-as.Date(vaccination_jakarta$Date, format ="%d %B %Y")
+vaccination_jakartaas.Date(vaccination_jakarta$Date, format ="%d %B %Y")

 glimpse(vaccination_jakarta)